honeycombio/honeycomb-opentelemetry-python/README.md

 [![CircleCI](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-python.svg?style=shield)](https://circleci.com/gh/honeycombio/honeycomb-opentelemetry-python)
 [![PyPi](https://img.shields.io/pypi/v/honeycomb-opentelemetry)](https://pypi.org/project/honeycomb-opentelemetry/)

+STATUS: this project is being Sunset.
+See #193.

 **STATUS: this library is BETA.**
 You're welcome to try it, and let us know your feedback in the issues!